-Lindsay Wagner, ICAN Associates President

-Lindsay Wagner, best known for her Emmy award winning role as The Bionic Woman, has starred in over 40 television movies, 8 tv series and 12 feature films.
-She was the very first woman to be given a serious leading role on a television series.
-She was nominated for two Golden Globes and won the Emmy.
-She has Stars on both the Hollywood and the Palm Springs Walks of Fame.
-For four decades, while working as one of the nation's most popular television and screen actors, starring in films such as The Paper Chase, Shattered

-Dreams, The Taking of Flight 846, and A Child's Cry, Lindsay was also pursuing vigorous studies in holistic healing modalities, integrating mind, body and spirit.
-Throughout her career, Lindsay has worked in advocacy and public education in the areas of human rights, family violence, animal welfare, and the environment, with organizations such as ICAN (Inter-Agency Council on Child Abuse and Neglect) and Teen Talking Circles.
+Lindsay Wagner, ICAN Associates President Lindsay Wagner, best known for her Emmy award winning role as The Bionic Woman, has over 40 TV movies and 12 feature films to her name.
+For four decades, while working as one of the nation's most popular television and screen actors, starring in films such as The Paper Chase, Shattered Dreams, The Taking of Flight 846, and A Child's Cry, Lindsay was also pursuing vigorous studies in holistic healing modalities, integrating mind, body and spirit.
+Throughout her career, Lindsay has worked in advocacy and public education in the areas of human rights, family violence, animal welfare, and the environment, with organizations such as ICAN (Inter Agency Council on Child Abuse and Neglect) and Teen Talking Circles.
 Lindsay is passionate about awakening human potential and has combined 45 years of experience and study of Western and Eastern modalities to develop her "Quiet the Mind & Open the Heart" experiential workshops and retreats for the public and special interest groups, sharing techniques and realizations that have greatly impacted her life, inspiring others to realize how amazing they truly are.
 Lindsay has presented her programs in the US, Canada, Mexico, Europe and the Caribbean, working with world owned organizations such as the UK National Health Service, Saint Lucia Tourist Board, Kalani Eco community in Hawaii and the Omega Institute in Rhinebeck, New York.
-Lindsay has co-authored two books including a best-selling vegetarian lifestyle cookbook.
-Since 1990, Lindsay has been a member of the Board of ICAN Associates and has served as president since 2019.
+Lindsay has co-authored two books-a best-selling vegetarian lifestyle cookbook, The High Road to Health, and Lindsay Wagner's New Beauty: The Acupressure Facelift, and has released a meditation CD, Open To Oneness.
+Justin Chambers, Actor, Entrepreneur Justin Chambers is a child abuse and prevention advocate for ICAN.
+He has donated his time and dedication to ICAN conferences for several years.
+Additionally, he also lends time to the Disabled Veteran Business Alliance supporting entrepreneurship.
+Justin is best known for his role as Dr. Alex Karev on the ABC hit show Grey's Anatomy, where for the past 16 seasons, he played a pediatrician dedicated to the health and survival of children.
+For his role, he received the People's Choice Award for Favorite Actor in TV Drama, Prism Award for Best Male Performance In a Drama